-C. NON-DISCRIMINATION.
-In keeping with its mission of "concern for a better world ... implemented in an educational community dedicated to the welfare of humanity", and with the Christian Church (Disciples of Christ) call for a "society which proclaims and honors the rights of all persons," no one shall be denied admission to any College course or program, nor denied housing, employment or promotion, nor the opportunity to study or work at Eureka College based on race, national origin, gender, creed, sexual orientation, age, marital status, or physical handicap.
-[Quotations from General Assembly Resolution No. 7747, 1997; statement adopted in 2000.]

-D. IMMIGRATION LAW COMPLIANCE.
+- C. NON-DISCRIMINATION.
+In keeping with its mission of "concern for a better world...implemented in an educational community dedicated to the welfare of humanity," and with the Christian Church's (Disciples of Christ) call for "a society which proclaims and honors the rights of all persons," no one shall be discriminated against in employment at Eureka College because of race, color, religion, national origin, ancestry, age, sex, marital status, sexual orientation, disability, unfavorable discharge from military service, military status, status as a Vietnam-era or special disabled veteran, genetic information, citizenship, or order of protection status, in accordance with applicable law. - D. IMMIGRATION LAW COMPLIANCE.
 Eureka College does not unlawfully discriminate on the basis of citizenship or national origin but, at the same time, is committed to employing only United States citizens and aliens who are authorized to work in the United States.